decagondev/CSEU2-Graphs-gp/README.md

 ## BFT

 ### Synopsis
-We can use BFT to traverse a graph, starting at levels closest to the root and finishing at thos furthest away.
+We can use BFT to traverse a graph, starting at levels closest to the root and finishing at those furthest away.
 - Good to use when solving *Shortest Path* problems and other scenarios where you know that the *solution is not far from the root*

 ### Algorithm